Spurred by a graying workforce, Virginia Tech researchers are laying the groundwork for an accessible future of agriculture.

 “The technology is a possibility.
 However, it has to integrate into the person's life,” Niewolny said.
 “To begin, you need to listen to the farmers before you can understand and respond to their needs.
 Their local context and experience is what counts.”

-It’s a proactive approach that includes the users first, rather than offering high-tech products that farmers don’t actually need or want.
-Sometimes companies seeking to revolutionize the agriculture industry with gadgets or new equipment miss the mark, explained Blaze Currie, a leader within the National FFA Organization, formerly known as Future Farmers of America.
+The hope is to avoid designing high-tech products that farmers don’t actually need or want.
+It’s not always about revolutionizing the agriculture industry through new gadgets or equipment — a lesson many startup companies could learn from, explained Blaze Currie, a leader within the National FFA Organization, formerly known as Future Farmers of America.

 “It's interesting because a lot of them are out of Silicon Valley, and so they have a lot of knowledge about how to make this stuff work.
 They sometimes, I think, have a distant gap between what's actually valuable to a farmer,” Currie said.
 “They get to working with farmers then find out that, yeah, farmers might think it's cool, but it's not something that they're willing to pay for because it doesn't actually increase their yields or increase their profit."